The Burning Girls: Recurring

+Episodes

 Production

 In March 2021 it was revealed that Hans Rosenfeldt would adapt the C.J.
 Tudor novel The Burning Girls for Buccaneer Media.
 Rosenfeldt had previously worked with the company developing the television series Marcella.
 Rosenfeldt later revealed he was working on the adaptation with Camilla Ahlgren, with whom he had previously collaborated with on popular noir series The Bridge.
 The series was one of the first Paramount+ UK commissions, authorised by Sebastian Cardwell, deputy chief content officer for the UK at Paramount, in April 2022 ahead of the launch of its streaming service in the United Kingdom in the summer of 2022.

 Casting

 In September 2022 Samantha Morton and Ruby Stokes were announced in the cast.
-Announced to be joining them that month were Conrad Khan, Rupert Graves, Elodie Grace Orkin, Janie Dee, David Dawson, Paul Bradley, Jane Lapotaire, Jack Roth, Mollie Holder, Safia Oakley-Green, Beth Cordingly, and John Macmillian.
+Announced to be joining them that month were Conrad Khan, Rupert Graves, Élodie Grace Orkin, Janie Dee, David Dawson, Paul Bradley, Jane Lapotaire, Jack Roth, Mollie Holder, Safia Oakley-Green, Beth Cordingly, Bethany Monk-Lane, and John Macmillian.
 The book's author C.J.
 Tudor posted on social media that they “could not be more thrilled that these fantastic actors are bringing my book to life”.

 Filming

 Principal photography on the series was reported to have started in September 2022.
-In November 2022 location filming was reported by local media in the Buckinghamshire village of Stokenchurch Lewis, with filming at the Stokenchurch Community Centre and on The Common.
+In November 2022 location filming was reported by local media in the Buckinghamshire village of Stokenchurch, with filming at the Stokenchurch Community Centre and on The Common.
+Keys scenes for the series were filmed in the Sussex countryside near Chichester, with the majority filmed in Buckinghamshire and Oxfordshire.

-Broadcast

-The producers at Buccaneer Media have revealed that the show is in post-production and they expect it to be available in stream in 2023.